Indicators of Compromise (IoC) Definition

 As much as malware authors try to create software that always avoids detection, every application leaves evidence of its existence on the network.
 These clues can be used to determine whether the network is under attack or a data breach has occurred.
 Forensic investigators use these clues to aggregate evidence after a cybersecurity incident to prepare countermeasures and pursue criminal charges against an attacker.
 IoCs also reveal what data was stolen and the severity of the cybersecurity incident.

 Think of indicators of compromise as the breadcrumbs left by an attacker after a cybersecurity incident.
 Anti-malware applications could partially stop the incident, but indicators of compromise determine the data and files that were accessible to an attacker.
 They are crucial in finding vulnerabilities and exploits used by attackers to steal data because they offer the organization information on the ways to better protect the network in the future.

 What is an IoC compared to an IoA?
 Cybersecurity incidents have several phases.
 But in terms of investigations, there are two main concerns—is the attack ongoing, or has the issue been contained?
 Investigators use the indicators of compromise left by an attacker to answer both questions.

-IoCs are used during incident response are used to determine the extent of an attack and data breached.
+IoC security used during incident response is used to determine the extent of an attack and data breached.
 Indicators of attack (IoA) are used to determine whether an attack is ongoing and must be contained before it can cause more damage.

-Both IoC and IoA work with evidence and metadata that give investigators clues into the state of an attack.
-IoCs are used after an attack was contained, when the organization needs to know where, what, and how.
-IoAs focus on a current attack that may be active and must be contained.
+Both IoC cyber tools and IoA tools work with evidence and metadata that give investigators clues into the state of an attack.
+Indicators of compromise are used after an attack was contained, when the organization needs to know where, what, and how.
+Indicators of attack focus on a current attack that may be active and must be contained.